 - Named after the Sun God, Surya

-- Pilgrims offer Prasad in the steaming waters
+- Pilgrims cook Prasad in the steaming waters

-This natural spring is named after the Yamuna River, which is believed to be the daughter of the Sun God in Hindu mythology.
-Its temperature is around 88 degrees, and the snow covered mountains make the place more special and heavenly.
+This natural spring is named after Surya (Sun God) in Hindu mythology, as the Yamuna River is believed to be Surya’s daughter.
+Its water temperature is around 88°C, and the snow-covered mountains in the background make the scene truly striking.

-People from different parts of the world visit this holy pond.
-The temple priests prepare Prasad by mixing salt with potatoes or rice and wrapping it in a muslin cloth.
+People from different parts of the world visit this holy kund.
+The temple priests prepare prasad by mixing salt with potatoes or rice and wrapping it in a muslin cloth.
 After cooking it in the hot spring, it is offered to the deity.
-Later, the Prasad is given to pilgrims.
+Later, the prasad is distributed to pilgrims.

 3- Divya Shila